VarunSatyadevShetty/Lane-detection/README.md

 clone or download this repository and in python run the final.py file it contains the entire code with all the functions needed.
 My results are in the output_videos folder

+Reading the report will be very helpful for complete understanding of my project.

 Credit:Udacity for the dataset